math0898/Skript-PvP-Classes/README.md

   bones and muscles.
 Caster classification.

 # Berserker
-  Class description: What better weapon can there be than the axe?
+  What better weapon can there be than the axe?
 Using the axe the berserker deals ridiculous amounts of damage and can one shot unarmored foes.
 Using rotten flesh the berserker can call forth a burst of speed or a rage to inflict mortal wounds on even the strongest of foes.
 Berserkers need some room to breath and so use leather leggings and chestplates, there are no requirements for their other armor pieces.
 Fighter classification.

 # Paladin
-  Class description: Paladins focus on healing.
+  Paladins focus on healing.
 What is the point of having good armor if you cannot effectively heal?
 Paladins have a higher base health stat then other classes and have a lot of healing baked into their kit.
 From purifying themselves from debuffs, instantly healing themselves, and granting damage immunity for 5 seconds.
 To more modest healing over time.
 The paladin's strong magic requires a good conduit which is provided by a golden shovel and full golden armor.
+Caster classification.

+# Pyromancer
+  Burn your enemies, resurrect from the flames of the phoenix and watch your foes crumble before your raw unchanneled power.
+The pyromancer casts fireball barrages and single fire ball attacks from afar using the power of the blaze as a conduit.
+If a conflict were to turn into a melee pyromancers can call on the power of the phoenix to heal them and resurrect once from death.
+The pyromancer has no armor requirements.
 Caster classification.